chrisramsay/53-degrees-astro/content/observing/2020-04-03_equipment-setup-thoughts-part-one.rst

 take care of meridian flips if necessary, and finally shut down when the session is complete.

-For the (computing) brains behind the operation, a RaspberryPi 4 was always the goal, being that they are small, have reasonably low power requirements and run on Linux, an operating system I am truly comfortable with.
+For the (computing) brains behind the operation, a `Rasberry Pi 4`_ 4 was always the goal, being that they are small, have reasonably low power requirements and run on Linux, an operating system I am truly comfortable with.